Next patient please: Theme

 Set in backgrounds ranging from the dusty by-lanes of small town to big-city blues, the stories are mainly themed on how patients are cured by humanism and a human touch as much as they are by surgical procedures and medicines.
 The stories talk about accidents, genetic defects, hopes and despair, stigmas and social acceptance.

 Characters

 The stories revolve around a range of characters that include a 102-year-old nawab who served the British Army in pre-independence India and a girl who wouldn't let anything – not even her scarred and broken limbs – break her spirit.
 There are characters named after popular north Indian snacks such as "samosa" and "pakodi" who add a great sense of positivity to the collection of stories.

 Reception

 Next patient, please was officially released on 26 March 2022, at New Delhi, India.
 Theatrist, author and film actor Manav Kaul was the chief guest of the ceremony.

 The book also received positive review from senior journalist Saurabh Dwivedi, Hindi author Suman Keshari, Urdu Writer Khalid Jawed.
+Critics have also written about the brief poems that Dr Brijeshwar has placed before the prose.